A Nodal Immersed Finite Element-Finite Difference Method: Benchmarks

 \subsubsection{Two-dimensional Channel Flow}

 This benchmark examines flow in a channel that is not aligned with the coordinate axes.
 Lee and Griffith~\cite{Lee2021} show that the accuracy, with elemental coupling, is improved for this shear-dominant case when using relatively coarser structural meshes.
 The computational domain for this nondimensionalized benchmark is $[0,L]\times[0,L]$, with $L = 6$.
 The Cartesian grid uses $N = 128$ cells in each coordinate direction on the coarsest level and three refinement levels with a refinement ratio of $2$.
-The time step size is $5.859375 \cdot 10^{-4}$, which is near the largest stable time step for this problem.
+The time step size is $5.85 \cdot 10^{-4}$, which is near the largest stable time step for this problem.
 The structures are two parallel plates of width $D=1$ and wall thickness $w = 0.24$ (see Figure~\ref{fig:channel_error}a).
-At the inlet and outlet of the channel, we impose velocity boundary conditions using the analytical steady-state velocity solution described by the plane Poiseuille equation rotated by an angle $\theta$,
+At the inlet and outlet of the channel, we impose velocity boundary conditions using the analytical steady-state velocity solution described by the plane Poiseuille equation rotated by an angle $\theta$, $u(y) = \frac{\chi D}{2\mu}\eta\left(1-\frac{\eta}{D}\right)$, in which $\eta = -x\sin\theta+(y-y_0)\cos(\theta)$, $y_0$ is the height of the inner wall of the lower plate, and $\chi=\frac{2p_0}{L/\cos(\theta)+D\tan(\theta)}$ is the pressure gradient between the inlet and the outlet.
+Our simulation results are compared to this analytical solution with the parameters listed in Table~\ref{tb:channel-flow}.